PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

 ```bash
 sudo apt-get install build-essential autoconf libtool pkg-config make python-dev python-protobuf python2.7 wget git
 ```
+####
+if you are on a different Linux OS you maybe have to adapt things like:

+- package mananger (for example yum instead of apt-get)
+- package names

 #####Mac
 ```bash
 brew install --devel protobuf